MiamiOH-CSE274/Portfolio/README.md

 Destructor's are used to free up memory that is no longer in use.
 Destructor's are necessary in C++, but not Java because Java automatically frees up memory while C++ does not.

+Objects cleaning up after themselves.
+Java checks heap to see if object still in use, if not object is deleted, c++ does not do this.

 5 - Create collection classes using templates in C++
 ----
 TODO: Answer the following questions about templates in C++